Miguel Cabrera Player Props: Tigers vs. Padres

 - The pitching staff for the Padres has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.81).
+- The Padres have a 3.81 team ERA that ranks sixth across all MLB pitching staffs.

-- Padres pitchers combine to rank 12th in baseball in home runs given up (106 total, 1.1 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (108 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.